KatieCzelusniak/udemy-web-dev-bootcamp/README.md

 July 5 Update
 I'm ready to get back to a regular schedule of working on this but feel like I have already forgotten so much of the Javascript.
 I'm going back to redo the section from the beginning so I won't be posting much here until that is done.
 I hope I will also figure out the those last couple mistakes that I was making.
 I hate to move ahead when I have errors in what was already done.

+July 11 Update
+I've been working through the lessons pretty quickly and skipping the ones that I'm confident I know or have good notes on.
+I redid the ToDo list exercise that I had trouble with and it is working now.
+The new files are in the ToDo List folder with a "2" on them.
+Still having trouble finding why this one works and the first one didn't when I compare the two files.
+But moving on cause, well, it works.